WordPress/gutenberg/packages/edit-navigation/README.md

 	</BlockEditorProvider>
 );
 ```

+## Glossary

+-   Link block - refers to the basic `core/navigation-link` block which is the standard block used to add links within navigations.
+-   Navigation block - refers to the root `core/navigation` block which can be used both with the Navigation Editor and outside (eg: Post / Site Editor).
+-   Navigation Editor screen - the new screen provided by Gutenberg to allow the user to edit navigations using a block-based UI.

 _This package assumes that your code will run in an **ES2015+** environment.
 If you're using an environment that has limited or no support for ES2015+ such as IE browsers then using [core-js](https://github.com/zloirock/core-js) will add polyfills for these methods._